cracker0dks/whiteboard/README.md

 ## Nextcloud integration
 1. Install this app on your server
-2. Enable and go to "external sites" on your Nextcloud
+2. Enable and go to "external sites" (app) on your Nextcloud
-2. Add Link to your server: `https://YOURIP/whiteboard/?whiteboardid=WHITEBOARDNAME&username={uid}` You can give each group its own whiteboard by changeing the WHITEBOARDNAME in the URL if you want.
+2. Add a link to your server: `https://YOURIP/whiteboard/?whiteboardid=WHITEBOARDNAME&username={uid}` You can give each group its own whiteboard by changeing the WHITEBOARDNAME in the URL if you want.

 Note: You might have to serve the app with https (If your nextcloud server runs https).
 To do so, its recommend to run this app behind a reverse proxy. (as shown above)